 - frontier location and time period

 - told as though they were real (“I worked with him once!” or “I saw it with my own two eyes!”)

 - survival over harsh or deadly nature (animals, weather)

 - may be based on real people

-- ballads, animations, parks, brands, statues
+- characters are remembered in ballads, animations, parks, brand names, and statues